grazielegrc/marvel-api/README.md

 ## Introduction

-This project was created in order to testing the Marvel API using Python and Behave framework.
+This project has been created in order to testing the Marvel API using Python and Behave framework.
 To further information on how to use this API, please visit the website: https://developer.marvel.com/documentation/getting_started

 ## Requirements
 - [virtualenv](https://docs.python.org/3.8/library/venv.html) 20.10.0+